micael-oliveira-ufam/Numerical-Analysis/README.md

 # Numerical-Analysis
-Works done for the discipline of Numerical Analysis
+Activities for the discipline of Numerical Analysis